JohnBlood/awesome-basic/README.md

 ## Dialects

-* [AppGameKit](https://www.appgamekit.com/) - an easy to learn game development engine, ideal for Beginners, Hobbyists & Indie developers.
+* [AppGameKit](https://www.appgamekit.com/) - an easy-to-learn game development engine, ideal for Beginners, Hobbyists & Indie developers.
 Now anyone can quickly code and build apps for multiple platforms using AppGameKit - have your demos and games up and running on mobile devices.
 * [atinybasic](https://github.com/trevorjay/atinybasic) - An Actually Tiny BASIC for Arduino.
 * [B4X](https://www.b4x.com/) - Simple, powerful and modern development tools.
 * [BaCon](https://www.basic-converter.org/) - a free BASIC to C translator for Unix-based systems, which runs on most Unix/Linux/BSD platforms, including MacOSX.
 It intends to be a programming aid in creating tools which can be compiled on different platforms (including 64bit environments), while trying to revive the days of the good old BASIC.